zhaohuabing/hugo_blog/content/top/about.md

 Huabing holds a BSc in Computer Science and Technology from Chongqing University in China.

-Currently, Huabing works as a software architect in ZTE  Corporation and also wears the hat of PTL in ONAP open source project.
-For now, his main focus is to build a microservice-based, cloud-native, reliable, resilient and scalable open network automation platform.
+Currently, Huabing works as a senior engineer at [Tencent Cloud](https://cloud.tencent.com/) and also wears the hat of PTL in ONAP open source project.
+For now, his main focus is to build a managed service mesh solution on cloud.

 While he is free, he likes writing technical blog posts, watching movies, swimming, hiking, travelling and learning languages.